You landed here searching for some variation of "braces Singapore + treatment + cost". We promise to tell you all there is to know.

 - Orthodontists have 3 additional years of training towards correcting misaligned teeth.
 Apart from fitting normal braces, they also tend to see more complex cases of misaligned teeth.

-Paying for braces in Singapore
+How to pay for your braces in Singapore

 How to braces in Singapore